Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

 \begin{remark} To expedite exposition, in stating \cref{eq: asymptotic validity subsampled kernel}, we have assumed that the nuisance parameter estimator $\hat{g}_n$ is computed on a separate sample, independent of the data $\mathbf{D}_n$.
 This can be achieved by randomly splitting the available data into two subsamples.
-The first subsample can be used to construct the nuisance parameter estimate $\hat{g}_n$.
-The second subsample can then be used to construct the confidence region $\hat{\mathcal{C}}(\bm{x}^{(d)})$.
+The first can be used to construct the nuisance parameter estimate $\hat{g}_n$; the second to construct the confidence region $\hat{\mathcal{C}}(\bm{x}^{(d)})$.
 There are practical issues with this strategy.
 First, the region $\hat{\mathcal{C}}(\bm{x}^{(d)})$ might be sensitive to the choice of the split of the data \citep{ritzwoller2023reproducible}.
 Second, by splitting the data, researchers incur a potentially meaningful loss in statistical precision.
-In \cref{app: stability} we give additional conditions under which the nuisance parameter estimator $\hat{g}_n$ can be computed using the same data used to construct the region $\hat{\mathcal{C}}(\bm{x}^{(d)})$.\footnote{Our analysis builds on a similar result given in \cite{chen2022debiased}, who give a pointwise analysis of unconditional moment estimators.} If these conditions are not plausible for a given application, in \cref{app: cross}, we detail a modified version of the confidence region given in \cref{def: uniform ci} that is constructed with cross-splitting, and will be less sensitive to residual randomness or subject to losses in statistical power. \end{remark}
+In \cref{app: stability} we give additional conditions under which the nuisance parameter estimator $\hat{g}_n$ can be computed using the same data used to construct the region $\hat{\mathcal{C}}(\bm{x}^{(d)})$.\footnote{Our analysis builds on \cite{chen2022debiased}, who give a pointwise analysis of unconditional moment estimators.} If these conditions are not plausible for a given application, in \cref{app: cross}, we detail a modified version of the confidence region given in \cref{def: uniform ci} that is constructed with cross-splitting. $\blacksquare$ \end{remark}

+\begin{remark} The bound \eqref{eq: kernel coverage} can be interpreted as a bias-variance decomposition.
+The first term in \eqref{eq: kernel coverage} results from a Berry-Esseen-type bound, analogous to \cref{cor: general u stat clt}, on the accuracy of a normal approximation to \eqref{eq: U expo}.
+The term involving the kernel shrinkage $\varepsilon_b$ is a remnant of a bound on the supremum of the bias of the estimator $\hat{\theta}_n(\bm{x}^{(d)})$. $\blacksquare$ \end{remark}